Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/topic5_part2_random_forest.md

  - Unlike linear regression, Random Forest is unable to extrapolate.
 But, this can be also regarded as an advantage because outliers do not cause extreme values in Random Forests.
  - Prone to overfitting in some problems, especially, when dealing with noisy data.
  - In the case of categorical variables with varying level numbers, random forests favor variables with a greater number of levels.
 The tree will fit more towards a feature with many levels because this gains greater accuracy.
- - If a dataset contains groups of correlated features, preference might be given to groups of smaller size.
-See [this work](http://rnowling.github.io/machine/learning/2015/08/11/random-forest-correlation-bias.html)
+ - If a dataset contains groups of correlated features, preference might be given to groups of smaller size ("correlation bias").
+See [this work](https://academic.oup.com/bioinformatics/article/27/14/1986/194387)
  - The resulting model is large and requires a lot of RAM.

 ## 10. Useful resources